-The attribute Cumulative recoveries since default is a mandatory instrument, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute Cumulative recoveries since default is a mandatory instrument.
 The attribute Cumulative recoveries since default is considered to be a dynamic attribute, i.e. the value of the attribute Cumulative recoveries since default can change over de lifecycle of the instrument.